 MACU students who complete a B.S. in Business Administration will complete the program as designed with the following adjustments: BUAD 301, BUAD 480-482, and 12 credits of a concentration are waived.
-Within the general studies requirements, the "Information Literacy Choice" and the "Critical Thinking Choice" are waived (being sufficiently fulfilled by RU's courses LAW 552 and LAW 553).
+Within the general studies requirements, the "Literature Choice" is waived (being sufficiently fulfilled by RU's courses LAW 552 and LAW 553).

-MACU students who complete a B.S. in Counseling & Psychology will complete the program as designed with the following adjustments: COUN 421 and COUN 480-482 are waived.
+MACU students who complete a B.S. in Counseling & Psychology will complete the program as designed with the following adjustments: COUN 480-482 are waived.